katherinemillar02/microbial-impacts-on-dietary-choice-in-drosophila-melanogaster/README.md

 <img title="droso pic" alt="drosopAlt text" src="/images/flycondition.png" width=450 height=200>

-*__Figure 1__: Schematic of the ideas associated with the experimental designs: This project studies the effects of sex-specific fly contaminated diets and how they may leave behind*
+*__Figure 1: Schematic of the ideas associated with the experimental designs__: This project studies the effects of sex-specific fly contaminated diets and how they may leave behind*

 This project studies the effects of sex-specific fly contaminated diets and how they may leave behind
 - Microbes (Acetobacter, Lactobacillus)